Aymen-Mohammednur/Greyball-Test/README.md

 ### Tiebreaker Logic

 If still multiple fighters have the same score, their rank is determined by their `win percentage`.
 On the very rare occasion that even after their win percentage the fighters are tied then nicknames are used as a final fallback to guarantee deterministic ranking.

 ---

+## Background Jobs

+The system automatically recalculates fighter rankings every hour using a background cron job.
+Ensures fighters are ranked consistently over time, even if no recent rankings were made manually.

+- **Job:** `@Cron(EVERY_HOUR)`
+- **Fallback:** A manual mutation `triggerRankingUpdate()` is available for instant recalculation

+---